 FOR COUPLES SETTING A DATE & MOVING FORWARD:

 - Consider an outdoor venue or a venue that opens up, so that there is ventilation for guests that might still be apprehensive.
-As mentioned above, restrictions and regulations can vary between indoor and outdoor venues, so be sure to look for rules as they are related to your specific venue and state.
+As mentioned above, restrictions and regulations may come back prior to your event, so be sure to put yourself in the best position to host the event as-os and continually look for rules as they are related to your specific venue and state.

 - Communicate to guests what safety measures you are putting in place and what they can expect from the event.

 - Scale back the presence of non-guests, such as vendors and entertainers, at your wedding and during the reception.
 Moving to reduce staff in attendance, like a smaller band or single DJ, can help to put your guests further at ease.

 - Inform guests if they should bring anything with them, like a mask or personal sanitizer, so that they can plan on bringing those in advance.
 Having extra sanitizer around the venue is always a good idea and can lessen cleanliness anxiety for guests.

 - Hire a videographer to live stream the event.
 There could be many guests that may not be in attendance but would still like to see your nuptials.
 This is a great opportunity to include those loved ones in your event.

 - Ask a good friend or family member to head to the reception early to ensure that all the details you’ve worked so hard to include are in place and the facility is ready for your guest’s arrival.